 These capacitors depend on their operation for a thin insulation film formed by the electrolytic action of the applied voltage.
 When they are unused for a period of time this film is lost and the leakage current rises and the capacitance falls.

 There is always some current leakage through such capacitors and the value depends on the voltage, the capacitance value and temperature.
 The current is always higher after initial application of voltage even for capacitors in regular use.

-The table below shows typical values for new 1968 components sold by Radiospares.
-The figures relate to leakage 5 minutes after application of voltage; it is probable that these relate to a temperature of 70oC.
+The table below shows maximum values for new 1968 components sold by Radiospares.
+The figures relate to leakage 10 minutes after application of voltage; it is probable that these relate to a temperature of 70oC.

 Modern components will have lower leakages than those in the above table see later.

 Capacitors that have been out of use, whether in equipment or held in stock need to be reformed by the careful application of voltage so that the film is restored.